The Science-based Targets initiative (SBTi) from A to Z

 28/11/2023

 The Science-based Targets Initiative is an international movement launched in the wake of the 2015 Paris Climate Agreement.
-Its aim is to mobilize companies in the face of the climate emergency, support them in their decarbonization projects and guarantee the compatibility of these projects with the objective of limiting the rise in global temperature to 1.5C° and that of carbon neutrality by 2050.
+Its aim is to mobilize companies in the face of the climate emergency, support them in their decarbonization projects and guarantee the compatibility of these projects with the objective of limiting global temperature rise to 1.5C° and the goal of carbon neutrality by 2050.

 The SBTi uses a scientific method to ensure that the objectives set by companies are in line with those set by the COP21.